Freedom of Information and Public Access

 - Access Canberra

-The Environment and Planning Directorate (EPD) administers an extensive range of statutory processes in delivering its services to the ACT Government and community, including development application processing, Territory Lease administration, sustainability, climate change and environmental policy, and parks and conservation services.
+The Environment, Planning and Sustainable Development Directorate (EPSDD) administers an extensive range of statutory processes in delivering its services to the ACT Government and community, including development application processing, Territory Lease administration, sustainability, climate change and environmental policy, and parks and conservation services.

-In addition to complying with the legislative obligations set out in the Freedom of Information and Territory Records Acts, EPD is committed to the principles of open government as set out by the Chief Minister in 2011.
-In processing FOI applications EPD seeks to ensure transparency, collaboration, accountability and community engagement.
+In addition to complying with the legislative obligations set out in the Freedom of Information and Territory Records Acts, EPSDD is committed to the principles of open government as set out by the ACT Chief Minister in 2011.
+In processing FOI applications EPSDD seeks to ensure transparency, collaboration, accountability and community engagement.

-While fully committed to these principles, EPD also has an obligation to protect the privacy of Canberra community members and businesses.
-When processing applications EPD may apply exemptions (redactions) based on the exemption categories outlined in Part 4 of the Freedom of Information Act (the Act).
+While fully committed to these principles, EPSDD also has an obligation to protect the privacy of Canberra community members and businesses.
+When processing applications, EPSDD may apply exemptions (redactions) based on the exemption categories outlined in Part 4 of the Freedom of Information Act 1989 (the Act).
 The most commonly applied exemption relates to personal privacy, which is found at Section 41.
-Information exempt under this section could include names and contact details of EPD’s customers.
+Information exempt under this section could include names and contact details of EPSDD’s customers.

 Applications processed by the Directorate will be published to the ACT Open Government website after the finalised documents have been sent to the applicant.
 Before publishing to this site exemptions may be applied to protect the privacy of the applicant.